Treats moderate to severe chronic pain. This medicine is a narcotic pain reliever.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you or anyone in your family has ever had major depression or other mental or emotional problems.
+- Make sure your doctor knows if you are pregnant, if you are breastfeeding, or if you or anyone in your family has ever had depression or other mental or emotional problems.

 - Do not let the patch get too hot.
 It may release too much medicine too quickly.
 Avoid direct sunlight, and do not use a heating pad, electric blanket, heated water bed, sauna, sun lamp, or hot tub.
 Call your doctor if you have a fever higher than 102 degrees.